JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 Cleans up the system after a successful installation.
 This function is called after the installation is complete.
 It removes the temporary files and directories created during the installation process.
-  This function will also enable and start services that were installed.
+  This function will also enable and start services that were installed. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L2650-L2678)

 *function has no options*